stefanledin/responsify-wp/readme.md

 Congratulations!
 You're now serving images with an appropriate size to the users.
 The different versions of the image in the example above is in the standard ``thumbnail``, ``medium``, ``large`` and ``full`` sizes.
-The **media queries** are based on the with of the "previous" image.
+The **media queries** are based on the width of the "previous" image.
 Any **custom sizes** of the image will also be found and used.
 It is also possible to **select which sizes** that should be used from the RWP settings page inside WordPress.